IObundle/iob-linux/README.md

   Install on Debian/Ubuntu with `sudo apt-get install device-tree-compiler`.
 - **Buildroot system requirements:**
   Software dependencies are listed in the [Buildroot manual](https://buildroot.org/downloads/manual/manual.html#requirement).

+### With Nix
+To start the [Nix](https://nixos.org/) environment with included dependencies for building the Device Tree and OpenSBI, run:
+- `nix-shell`

+Note: [nix-shell](https://nixos.org/download.html#nix-install-linux) must be installed by the user.

 ### With Docker (Docker must be installed by the user)
 To build the Docker image corresponding to this project's development environment: